-- Company applicants must be currently based outside of Texas and must have already received at least 1 round of professional institutional investment (ie, Series A financing or a substantive equivalent).
-Applicants that have not yet received a round of professional institutional investment should apply under the New Company Product Development Awards mechanism. - Recipient companies must commit to the following: Headquarters of the company with essentially all C-level executives residing in Texas; personnel sufficient to operate the Texas-based research and/or development activities of the company, along with appropriate management, relocated to or hired from within Texas; the company will remain in Texas for a specified period after funding; and use of Texas-based subcontractors and suppliers unless adequate justification is provided for the use of out-of-state entities.
-To the extent that Texas-based subcontractors or collaborators are not available, non-Texas-based collaborators and subcontractors may be used.
-However, non-Texas-based collaborators and subcontractors are not eligible to receive funds from CPRIT unless exceptional circumstances are demonstrated and approved by CPRIT. - In general, a greater extent of commitment to establishing research and/or development functions in Texas will be viewed more favorably by CPRIT.
-However, it is left to the applicant's judgment to make a case for what they consider to be a sufficient extent of commitment to Texas. - An applicant may submit only 1 application under this RFA during this funding cycle. - An application over 2 years old (last submitted or resubmitted before August 1, 2013) can be resubmitted as a new application, even if it was previously resubmitted. - A company applicant is eligible to receive a grant award only if the applicant certifies that the company, including the company representative, any senior member or key personnel listed on the application, or any company officer or director (or any person related to 1 or more of these individual within the second degree of consanguinity or affinity), has not made and will not make a contribution to CPRIT or to any foundation specifically created to benefit CPRIT.
+- Company applicants must be currently based outside of Texas at the time the application is submitted. - Recipient companies must commit to the following: Company headquarters in Texas; all C-level executives residing in Texas (exceptions must be well justified and approved by CPRIT); key business functions (R&D, operations, clinical, regulatory, sales, marketing business management) and substantially all personnel, along with appropriate management, relocated to or hired from within Texas.
+This requirement does not apply to field-based clinical and sales staff.
+The company will remain in Texas for a specified period after funding and use Texas-based subcontractors and suppliers unless adequate justification is provided for the use of out-of-state entities.
+To the extent that Texas-based subcontractors or collaborators are not available or cost effective, non-Texas-based collaborators and subcontractors may be used but reimbursement of associated costs may not be available. - An applicant may submit only 1 application under this RFA during this funding cycle. - An application over 2 years old (including resubmission) before February 1, 2014, may be resubmitted as a new application, even if it was previously resubmitted. - A company applicant is eligible to receive a grant award only if the applicant certifies that the company, including the company representative, any senior member or key personnel listed on the application, or any company officer or director (or any person related to 1 or more of these individual within the second degree of consanguinity or affinity), has not made and will not make a contribution to CPRIT or to any foundation specifically created to benefit CPRIT. - A company applicant is not eligible to receive CPRIT funding if the company representative, any senior member or key personnel listed on the application, or any company officer or director is related to a CPRIT Oversight Committee member. - The company applicant must report whether the company, company representative, or other individuals who contribute to the execution of the proposed project in a substantive, measurable way, whether or not those individuals are slated to receive salary or

-- A company applicant is not eligible to receive CPRIT funding if the company representative, any senior member or key personnel listed on the application, or any company officer or director is related to a CPRIT Oversight Committee member. - The company applicant must report whether the company, company representative, or other individuals who contribute to the execution of the proposed project in a substantive, measurable way, whether or not those individuals are slated to receive salary or compensation under the grant award, are currently ineligible to receive federal grant funds or have had a grant terminated for cause within 5 years prior to the submission date of the grant application. - CPRIT grants will be awarded by contract to successful company applicants.
+- compensation under the grant award, are currently ineligible to receive federal grant funds or have had a grant terminated for cause within 5 years prior to the submission date of the grant application. - CPRIT grants will be awarded by contract to successful company applicants.
 Certain contractual requirements are mandated by Texas state law or by administrative rules.
 Although the company applicant need not demonstrate the ability to comply with these contractual requirements at the time the application is submitted, applicants should familiarize themselves with these standards before submitting a grant application.
 Significant issues addressed by the CPRIT contract are listed in section 11 and section 12.
 All statutory provisions and relevant administrative rules can be found at www.cprit.state.tx.us.